TomVer99/FHICT-typst-template/documentation/manual.typ

 To use the FHICT Typst Document Template, you need the `Roboto` font installed on your system.
 This font is used for the text in the document.

+Version #current_version of the template is compatible with Typst version(s) 0.13.

+It may work with other versions of Typst, but it is recommended to use the specified version for optimal compatibility.

 #pagebreak()

 = Main Function